-In May 2017, we granted 163,754 performance unit awards under our 2015 Equity Incentive Plan to certain employees.
-This was our eighth grant of such awards.
-As of December 31, 2017 and each December 31st thereafter through December 31, 2021, each award vested and became the right to receive a number of shares of common stock equal to a total vesting percentage multiplied by the number of units subject to such award.
+In May 2018, we granted 68,550 performance unit awards under our 2015 Equity Incentive Plan to certain employees.
+This was our ninth grant of such awards.
+As of December 31, 2018 and each December 31st thereafter through December 31, 2022, each award vested and became the right to receive a number of shares of common stock equal to a total vesting percentage multiplied by the number of units subject to such award.
 The total vesting percentage for each of the five years was equal to the sum of a performance vesting percentage, which was the percentage increase, if any, in our net income for the year being measured over the prior year, and a service vesting percentage of ten percentage points.
 All payments were made in shares of our common stock.
 One half of the vested performance units were paid to the employees immediately upon vesting, with the other half being credited to the employees' accounts within the Marten Transport, Ltd. Deferred Compensation Plan, which restricted the sale of vested shares to the later of each employee's termination of employment or attainment of age 62.
-We also granted 65,013 performance unit awards in May 2017 and 3,000 awards in August 2017 with similar terms to such awards, except that all vested performance units were paid to the employees immediately upon vesting.
+We also granted 42,000 performance unit awards in May 2018 and 3,000 awards in August 2018 with similar terms to such awards, except that all vested performance units were paid to the employees immediately upon vesting.
+We also granted 3,000 performance unit awards in December 2018 with similar terms to the awards granted in August 2018, except that the awards vested from December 31, 2019 through 2023.